Indian Village in Lawrence, Kansas

 A Giant Concrete Teepee stands along the south side of US-40 in Lawrence, Kansas, but why?

-This place was once the site of the “Indian Village” that included a gas station, cabins, and a a restaurant, and dance room that were all designed with a “teepee” themed architecture.
+This place was once the site of the “Indian Village,” which included a gas station, cabins, a restaurant, and a dance room designed with a “teepee” themed architecture.

 Frank McDonald in front-center with the Haskell Institute footbal lteam, 1926.